magmax/python-readchar/README.rst

       make

-    (or run the command used inside the Makefile manually, if you don't have/want :code:`make`)
+    (or run the commands used inside the Makefile manually, if you don't have/know :code:`make`)

 Please, **Execute the tests before any pull-request**.
 This will avoid invalid builds.